Tax avoidance: United States

 According to an analysis by the Institute on Taxation and Economic Policy, global companies in the US are paying an effective tax rate of about negative 9 percent per annum.

+Buy, borrow, die

 An investigation by ProPublica published in 2021 based on leaked IRS documents revealed techniques by which billionaires accumulated massive wealth while paying lower rates than middle-income people, or no tax, or in some cases getting paid refundable childcare tax credits.